okdimok/triton_model_analyzer/triton_webinar/README.md

                                      └───────────────────────────────┘
 ```

+Check out the [on-demand recording](https://info.nvidia.com/indepth-review-triton-inference-webinar.html?ondemandrgt=yes#) to learn more details, about what's happening in the code.

 ## Topics
 * Containers (TensorRT, Triton, SDK and Client) overview
 * Create a MNIST PyTorch model and export it to ONNX and PyTorch TorchScript formats